Bendrox/Legal-French-Tracker/README.md

 # Run the solution :
 Option 1: build the database (tabular format) without using the Streamlit interface:
 - main.py (uses a sandbox environment of the Légifrance API).
-- main_prod.py (uses a production environment of the Légifrance API; no significant performance improvements recorded).
+- main_prod.py (uses a production environment of the Légifrance API; no significant performance improvements recorded) but a significate reliability in the responses.

 Option 2: build the database (tabular format) using the Streamlit interface:
-- streamlit run app.py in terminal to execute the Streamlit application.
+- streamlit run streamlit_app.py in terminal to execute the Streamlit application.

 Other files:
 - Explore_LégiFrance_API.ipynb: A notebook for exploring API calls, which also serves as a notebook version of the application.